Theory of coupled neuronal-synaptic dynamics: Fixed points

-Here, we compute the number of stable neuronal-synaptic fixed points throughout phase space.
-In the limit $k \rightarrow \infty$, there is a stable fixed point associated associated with every binary neuronal activity pattern, and thus there are $2^N$ stable fixed points in total.
-For finite $k$, we expect there to be exponentially many stable fixed points, in analogy with the non-plastic network of \citet{stern2014dynamics} with order-one self-couplings.
-Thus, we compute the log-number of stable neuronal-synaptic fixed points per neuron, an intensive self-averaging quantity.
-Identifying the parameter regime in which this order parameter is nonzero allows us to draw the boundary curve separating the parameter regimes with and without stable fixed points (Fig.~\ref{fig:phase_diagram}vi, boundary of hatched region).
-Such fixed points are stable with respect to the combined neuronal-synaptic dynamics, with fluctuations around the fixed point, and thus stability, determined by the spectrum of the joint Jacobian.
-The derivation closely follows that of \cite{stern2014dynamics}, differing only in its initial steps, described here, that enforce stability using the joint Jacobian.
+We now compute the number of stable fixed points in phase space.
+As $k \rightarrow \infty$, there is a stable fixed point associated with each of the $2^N$ binary neuronal states.
+Thus, any initial condition is pulled to a fixed point with high overlap with the initial neuronal state, consistent with the diverging dynamic timescale $\tau^*$ in this regime (Sec.~\ref{subsec:plasticity-shaped-chaos}).
+For finite $k$, we expect exponentially many stable fixed points.
+This is in contrast to the nonplastic network \cite{sompolinsky1988chaos}, for which there exist exponentially many fixed points for $g >1$, but they are all unstable \cite{wainrib2013topological, stubenrauch2022phase}.
+Due to the exponential scaling, we will study the log-number of stable fixed points per neuron, an intensive, self-averaging quantity.
+Fluctuations around fixed points are governed by the Jacobian spectrum analyzed in Sec.~\ref{sec:high-dimensional-analysis}.
+Our derivation follows that of \citet{stern2014dynamics}, differing in its initial steps that enforce stability using this neuronal-synaptic spectrum.